tweag/credential-helper/README.md

   Idle timeout of the agent in [Go duration format][go_duration].
 The agent will run in the background and wait for connections until the idle timeout is reached.
 Defaults to 3h.
 A negative value disables idle shutdowns.
 - `$CREDENTIAL_HELPER_PRUNE_INTERVAL`:
   Duration between cache prunes in [Go duration format][go_duration].
 Defaults to 1m.
 A negative value disables cache pruning.
+- `$CREDENTIAL_HELPER_GUESS_OCI_REGISTRY`:
+  If set to 1, the credential helper will allow any uri that looks like a container registry to obtain authentication tokens from the docker `config.json`.
+If turned off, only a well-known subset of registries is supported.

 Additionally, you can configure how the installer behaves by adding any of the following settings to your `.bazelrc`: